AmiteshBadkul/LCFNN/README.md

 # Lung Chest X-Ray Focused Neural Networks

 This repository contains a multi-task deep learning model for COVID-19 classification, lung cancer detection, and lung segmentation.
 The model is based on the ResNet-50 backbone and utilizes convolutional neural networks (CNNs) for the individual tasks.
-The main aim logic behind the same is to ensure
+In a multi-task learning setting, the significance of jointly training these tasks is to improve generalizability, learn efficient feature extraction, and effective usage of lesser data.

 ## Requirements